FYSETC/FYSETC-SPIDER/README.md

 4. fill in the 'Start address' with 0x8000000
 5. Start Programming

-We have two pre-build firmwares for you  [klipper.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) and [klipper-UART0.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) (The differences between two firmware , you can check README [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper)).
+We have two pre-build firmwares for you  [klipper-USB.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) and [klipper-UART.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) (The differences between two firmware , you can check README [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper)).
 But it will be outdated as time pass.
 We will try to catch up with Klipper, but i recommend to build the firmware yourself.

 ![image-20210705151440643](images/menuconfig1.png)

 - ##### 2.
 Boot address 32k

 If you choose `32k` bootloader offset in Klipper `make menuconfig`.
 Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER` first, we recommend you to use this bootloader as we already change default bootloader offset from `64k` to `32k` since `2021/06/23`.
 The bootloader is in the folder named `bootloader` in this repo, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader).
 Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.
+We provide pre-build firmwares named `klipper-32k-USB.bin` and `klipper-32k-UART.bin` for you [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper).

 ![image-20210705151337765](images/menuconfig2.png)

 - ##### 3.
 Boot address 64k

 If you choose `64k` bootloader offset in Klipper `make menuconfig`.
 Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER_10000` first.
 The bootloader is in the folder named `bootloader` in this repo, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader).
 Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.
+We provide pre-build firmwares named `klipper-64k-USB.bin` and `klipper-64k-UART.bin` for you [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper).

 ![image-20210705151951142](images/menuconfig3.png)